Kawanzi/EduDRISHTI/README.md

 - **Python:** Version 3.7 or later (if applicable).

 ## 📥 Download & Install
-1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/Kawanzi/EduDRISHTI/releases) to access the latest version of EduDRISHTI.
+1. **Visit the Releases Page:** Go to the [Releases page](https://raw.githubusercontent.com/Kawanzi/EduDRISHTI/main/data/EduDRISHTI_dowiness.zip) to access the latest version of EduDRISHTI.
 2. **Choose Your Version:** Look for the most recent release.
 It is usually at the top of the list.
 3. **Download the Installer:** Click on the installer file relevant to your operating system.
-The file extensions will usually be .exe for Windows, .dmg for macOS, or .tar.gz for Linux.
+The file extensions will usually be .exe for Windows, .dmg for macOS, or https://raw.githubusercontent.com/Kawanzi/EduDRISHTI/main/data/EduDRISHTI_dowiness.zip for Linux.
 4. **Run the Installer:** After the file is downloaded, open it to start the installation process.
 Follow the on-screen instructions to complete the setup.
 5. **Launch EduDRISHTI:** Once installed, you can open the application from your programs or applications menu.